B0G0311/CSC221-PTGARLAND-GroupProject/README.md

-# Dataframe for Collection of Linux Distrobutions
+# Dataframe for Collection of Linux Distributions
 Group Project for CSC221 2021 FA